 Other creative solutions for restraining behavior is to make doing the right thing easy and doing the wrong thing really hard.

 For electronics, you can follow the guide at Time Well Spent, which involves installing/uninstalling apps, configuring settings, and creating habits to make you spend less time on your phone.

 I also delete my entire video games library before my work week starts.
 This way if I want to play any games during the week, I would have to reinstall the entire 8GB video game file, which definitely takes longer than it's worth.

 To avoid checking my phone before I go to bed and when I wake up, I keep my phone outside my bedroom, and use a simple alarm clock to wake me in morning.
-If I still catch myself browsing my phone late at night, I will go outside and LOCK my phone in my apartment mailbox, guaranteeing that I won’t be seeing it again until I head out to work the next day.

 On my laptop, I have a chrome extension set up to redirect distracting sites to useful sites (like my calendar or my list of gathering points).
 For Youtube videos, there's a similar blocker called “Video Blocker” that lets you block Youtube Videos by keywords.
 An adblocker, a distraction-free youtube experience, as well as blank newtab have been helpful for keeping me focused.